darena67/blog/content/blog/how-to-calculate-california-cannabis-excise-tax.md

  After simplifying the equation we can see that we will arrive at the correct Excise tax by multiplying COGS by 24%.

 Calculating Excise tax as unrelated parties is more beneficial.
 In my experience, the markup rate for dispensaries is usually 100% and not 80%.
-This means that you pay less tax at 80% mark up rate when in reality, your mark up is 100%
+This means that you are not taxing 20% of your sales.

 **\*\*Non-Arm's-length** simply means that the distributor and the retailer **are related** parties.
 In this type of transaction, the taxable base is your end retail price to the consumer.
-The CDTFA website gives a detailed explanation of this calculation here
+The CDTFA website gives a detailed explanation and here is a screeshot of their example:

- This is a screenshot of the CDTFA calculation, which seems to be pretty straight forward:

 ![](../assets/screenshot-2020-11-21-134743.png "CDTFA Cannabis Excise Tax Example")

-As you can see in the above picture, the Excise tax is also levied onto the City tax.
+As you can see in the above picture, the Excise tax is also levied at the City tax.
 I believe that the CDTFA website is wrong since the [Revenue and Taxation Code Section 6102](https://www.cdtfa.ca.gov/lawguides/vol1/sutl/6012.html) explicitly states that City tax should not be taxed.

 ![](../assets/2.png "Section 6102(c)(5)")

 In my opinion, the Excise tax calculation for related parties is the following:

 **(retail price +delivery+safety fees-promotions) * 15%**

+**The other note about Cannabis Excise Tax is that only recreational Cannabis is taxed.
+Medical sales are not subject to this tax and you need to make sure that you exclude them from your calculations.**

+Those are major pointsabout California Cannabis Excise tax.
+If you need help setting up your Point of Sale System, please contact me at daria@redeyecpa.com